Quantifying Uncertainty in Future Event Counts at Interim Analyses of Time-to-Event Trials, with an Application to Pediatric Oncology: Case study in Pediatric ALL

 \section{Case study in Pediatric ALL}

-To illustrate the proposed method, we considered data from a multicenter phase III trial on pediatric ALL published by Conter et al. \parencite{Conter2024PEGAsparaginaseHRALL}.
-The AIEOP-BFM ALL 2009 protocol was an international, open-label, randomized phase III study conducted across seven countries and coordinated by the AIEOP-BFM consortium.
-The trial evaluated whether intensifying asparaginase exposure during early consolidation could reduce minimal residual disease (MRD) and improve outcomes in children and adolescents with high-risk ALL.
-In the experimental arm, patients received four additional weekly doses of pegylated L-asparaginase during Consolidation IB on top of standard chemotherapy, while the control arm followed the same regimen without PEG-ASNase.
-Between June 2010 and February 2017, 6136 children (aged 1–17 years) with Philadelphia-negative ALL were enrolled; 1097 met high-risk criteria at the end of induction and 809 were randomized, 404 experimental, 405 control.
-The primary endpoint was the proportion of patients with PCR-MRD $\geq 5$x $10^{-4}$ at the end of consolidation.
-Secondary endpoints included event-free survival (EFS), overall survival (OS), cumulative incidence of relapse, and toxicity.
+To illustrate the proposed method, we considered data the AIEOP-BFM ALL 2009 protocol, an international multicenter study conducted in seven countries on newly diagnosed children (<18 years of age) with acute lymphoblasticleukaemia (ALL).
+The protocol included three phase III studies; in particular, one open-labelrandomised study aimed at assessing whether intensifying asparaginase exposure during early consolidation (phase IB) could reduce minimal residual disease (MRD) and improve outcome in children and adolescents with high-risk ALL.
+In the experimental arm, patients received four additional weekly doses of pegylated L-asparaginase (PEG-ASNase) on top of standard chemotherapy, while the control arm followed the standard regimen \parencite{Conter2024PEGAsparaginaseHRALL}.
+Between June 2010 and February 2017, 6136 children (aged 1–17 years) with Philadelphia-negative ALL were enrolled; 1097 met high-risk criteria (defined at the end of induction as poor response and unfavourable genetic features) and 809 wererandomised (404 experimental, 405 control arm).

-For the application of our method, two-sided prediction intervals at the 0.95 confidence level were obtained for the the number of additional EFS events from June 1, 2017 (accrual closure) and updated every six months until June 1, 2021, when the final analysis was scheduled.
+For the application of our method, we focus on event-free-survival (EFS) and develop two-sided prediction intervals at the 0.95 confidence level for the number of additional EFS events expected every six months from June 1, 2017 (accrual closure) to June 1, 2021, when data were frozen for final analysis.
 The full dataset was used to evaluate if the observed events are included by the prediction intervals.
-EFS is defined as the time from random assignment to the date of the first event (resistance to treatment, relapse, death, or second malignant neoplasm, whichever occurred first) or to the last follow-up.
-Since no loss to follow-up occurred at the time of the final analysis, all patients who had not experienced an EFS event by June 1, 2017 were considered administratively censored at that date.
-The presence of interim censoring only leads to a simplified formulation of \eqref{eq:pi_cens2} and the sampling scheme, as detailed in the Appendix, Section~\ref{App:different-pi}.
-On June 1 2017, 164 events had occurred among 809 enrolled patients.
-By the final analysis, 62 further events had been observed, for a total of 226 events over the entire trial.
+EFS is defined as the time from random assignment to the date of the first event (among: resistance to treatment, relapse, death, or second malignant neoplasm) or, in the absence of an event, to the last follow-up (censored observation).
+Since no loss to follow-up occurred at the time of the final analysis, only administrative censoring was considered, leading to a simplified formulation of \eqref{eq:PoiBinDelta} and of the sampling scheme, as detailed in the Appendix, Section~\ref{App:different-pi}.
+By June 1, 2017, 164 events had occurred and, by the final analysis, 62 further events had been observed, giving a total of 226 events over the 809 enrolled patients.